actionsflow/actionsflow/docs/workflow.md

 ## `on.<trigger>`

-Optional, the options of the trigger, the default value is `{}`, You can find the trigger's documentation for getting the available params.
+Optional.
+The trigger's options.
+The default value is `{}` and you can find the available params in the trigger's documentation.

 ## `on.<trigger>.config`

-Optional, you can use `config` to configure the general options for Actionsflow trigger.
-These options are handled by Actionsflow, so all triggers accept these options.
+Optional.
+You can use `config` to configure the general options for the Actionsflow trigger.
+These options are handled by Actionsflow, so all triggers accept these configurations.

 For example: